ingridstevens/whisper-audio-transcriber/README.md

     query = "What is the idea of the republic?"

-Then we can do a semantic search for documents with similar content to the query:
+Then we can do a semantic similarity search for documents with similar content to the query.
+Semantic similarity is a measure of the degree to which two pieces of text carry the same meaning.

     docs = docsearch.similarity_search(query)
     docs

-Which reveals the following documents:
+Which reveals the following chunks of text that are similar to the query:

     [Document(page_content='among men to secure these rights, and that governments derive their just powers from the consent of', metadata={'source': '5'}),